saint-angels/saint-angels.github.io/_commercial_projects/outdrive.md

 date: 2016-02-01
 ---
 <!-- Feb 2016 – May 2016 -->
-Endless retro/synth-wave driver, created with Unity3D.
-Participated as a programmer.
+Endless synth-wave racing game, released on Steam in 2016.
+Participated as as Unity developer, coding gameplay logic.